awsdocs/aws-doc-sdk-examples/ruby/example_code/eventbridge/README.md

-# EventBridge code examples for the AWS SDK for Ruby (v3)
+# EventBridge code examples for the AWS SDK for Ruby
 ## Overview
-These examples show how to create and manage Amazon EventBridge event buses using the AWS SDK for Ruby (v3).
+These examples show how to create and manage Amazon EventBridge event buses using the AWS SDK for Ruby.

 Amazon EventBridge is a serverless event bus service that makes it easy to connect your applications with data from a variety of sources.
-EventBridge delivers a stream of real-time data from your own applications, software-as-a-service (SaaS) applications, and AWS services and routes that data to targets such as AWS Lambda.
-You can set up routing rules to determine where to send your data to build application architectures that react in real time to all of your data sources.
-EventBridge enables you to build event-driven architectures that are loosely coupled and distributed.

 ## ⚠️ Important
 * Running this code might result in charges to your AWS account.